Michael Ian Black: 2010–present

 In 2013, he and Michael Showalter launched the podcast Topics.
 Alongside Jason Ritter, Alexis Bledel, and Kerri Kenney-Silver, Black appeared in the unaired 2013 Fox sitcom Us & Them, a 13-episode US adaptation of the hit UK sitcom Gavin & Stacey, which was canceled while the seventh episode was in production.
-Fox decided to not air any of the episodes.
+Fox decided not to air any of the episodes.
 Black played the role of Brian.

 He co-hosted the single-season 2013 game show Trust Me, I'm a Game Show Host alongside D.L.
 Hughley.
 He was also a co-host on Duck Quacks Don't Echo, and one of the guest stars on the short-lived Steve Carell 2014 improv sketch show Riot.
 On June 11, 2014, he appeared on Ken Reid's TV Guidance Counselor Podcast.

 Black played Peepers, an uptight butler, on the Comedy Central series Another Period.
 He also played the role of Daniel on the TVLand series The Jim Gaffigan Show, as well as McKinley in the prequel to 2001's Wet Hot American Summer, titled Wet Hot American Summer: First Day of Camp.

-Black hosts How to Be Amazing, an in-depth interview podcast show, produced by Black, Jennifer Brennan and Mary Shimkin.
+Black hosts How to Be Amazing, an in-depth interview podcast show, produced by Black, Jennifer Brennan, and Mary Shimkin.
 It is largely recorded at Argot Studios in New York City.
 In June 2017, Black recorded an episode in Los Angeles with pop star Katy Perry for her livestream marathon, Katy Perry Live: Witness World Wide.

 Black appears in Smosh: The Movie as Steve YouTube, the fictional germophobic creator and CEO of YouTube.
 The movie premiered on July 24, 2015, at VidCon 2015 in Los Angeles.

-In 2018, Black began hosting a new podcast titled Obscure with Michael Ian Black in which he reads works of classic literature and makes comments about the books as he reads.
+In 2018, Black began hosting a new podcast titled Obscure with Michael Ian Black, in which he reads works of classic literature and comments on the books as he reads.
 In Season 1 he reads Jude the Obscure by author Thomas Hardy.
 In Season 2 he reads Mary Shelley's Frankenstein.
 In Season 3 he reads Emily Brontë's Wuthering Heights.

-In May 2020 Black returned to a rebooted Reno 911! in a new recurring role as Captain Schwartz, named for his birthname.
+In May 2020, Black returned to a rebooted Reno 911! in a new recurring role as Captain Schwartz, named for his birthname.
 Schwartz is the commander of a heavily militarized parody of Hatzalah, the Jewish volunteer medical emergency service.

 Since 2024, Black has been a panelist on CNN's American news game show Have I Got News For You, alongside fellow panelist Amber Ruffin and host Roy Wood, Jr.

 Personal life

 Black married Martha Anne Hagen in 1998.
 They have two children, Elijah (b.
-2001), and Ruthie (b.
+2001) and Ruthie (b.
 2003).
 They reside in Savannah, Georgia.

 Black was an atheist, but is now a "reluctant deist".